megazear7/battlesim/README.md

 ###### TODO

-1. Melee combat results occasionally don't seem to be showing up.
-I think it has something to do with the unit hitting 0 morale.
 1. Fully review the results of each action, how environment details affect the outcome, and how unit stats affect the outcome.